forever208/DDPM-IP/evaluations/README.md

 To compare different generative models, we use FID, sFID, Precision, Recall, and Inception Score.
 These metrics can all be calculated using batches of samples, which we store in `.npz` (numpy) files.

-# solution to tensorflow2 bug
+# Solution to Tensorflow2 bug
 you might encounter the bug: Could not load dynamic library 'libcudart.so.11.0 etc.

 recommended installation: